JoeBalduz/Port-Knocking-Web-Server/README.md

 the web server is still up, the timer will be reset to 10.

 # Running the Program
 This program is made to work for Windows.
-It can be compiled by following the commands below.
+It can be compiled by bringing up command prompt for VS.

 For the server: